HTTP API

 Link: a reset link is sent containing a

-; the user should then callPOST /reset-password
+reset_token; the user should then callPOST /reset-passwordwith this token. -

 Code: a one-time code is sent to the email address; the user should then call

-to receive a PKCE code).
+POST /reset-passwordwithemailandcode(and optionallychallengeto receive a PKCE code).

 Response: